mikepfeiffer/azure-network-101/Project 1/README.md

 systemctl status apache2
 ```

+If Apache isn't running make sure you ran each command in step 3.

 ## 5. Configure Your SQL Server

 Go back to the cloud shell and SSH to your SQL server.
-Run the following commands to update the package sources on the VM and install MySQL.
+Run the following commands.

 ```
 apt update -y && apt upgrade -y apt install mariadb-server mariadb-client -y
 ```

+This will update the package sources on the VM and install MySQL.

 ## 6. Update MySQL

 We need to allow connections from the WEB server in the "WEB" subnet to connect to MySQL server in the "SQL" subnet.
 Edit the *50-server.cnf* file and change the SQL server IP to the private local IP (192.168.2.4).
-Use the first command to edit the file with *nano* and then restart MySQL and allow connectivity via the local firewall.

 ```
 nano /etc/mysql/mariadb.conf.d/50-server.cnf